W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ⁵Making and creating are cornerstones for systems of belief by which one lives.
 ⁶It is a mistake to believe that a thought system based on lies is weak.
 ⁷Nothing made by a child of God is without power.
-⁸It is essential to realise what a child of God makes has power, because otherwise you will be unable to escape from the prison you have made.
+⁸It is essential to realize what a child of God makes has power, because otherwise you will be unable to escape from the prison you have made.
 :::

 ::: details Simplified